Haixing-Hu/rollup-builder/README.md

 - Minify your library for production use with ease.
 - Automatic generation of sourcemaps for debugging.
 - Configure the library's format, filename, and more using simple options.
+- You can [mix default and named exports](#mix-default-named) in ESM modules and the rollup will generate code in CJS or UMD format that compatible with both CommonJS and ES6.
 - Highly customizable using Rollup plugins and custom configurations.

 ## <span id="installation">Installation</span>